cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

 This would be fine if we logged in via the console (or over telnet), but dropbear *requires* a password to be set if we want to SSH to the box.

-A crypt-based password would be fine, so let's create a crypted version of the word `passpass` and set it as the root password in `/etc/shadow`:
+A crypt-based password is fine, so let's create a crypted version of the word `passpass` and set it as the root password in `/etc/shadow`:

 ```bash
 CRYPTEDPASS=$(perl -e 'print crypt("passpass","salt")')